idoshen/Maze-Generator-And-Solver/README.md

   This user-friendly interface empowers you to create mazes tailored to your preferences and explore the maze-solving process in depth.
 Simply follow the command-line prompts to enjoy a fully customizable maze experience.

 - **Real-Time Visualization:** Watch as the solving process unfolds and observe the shortest path being found.
-- **Educational Resource:** Annotated codebase and documentation help you understand maze algorithms and data structures.
-- **Extensible:** Easily add new algorithms or features thanks to the modular code structure.

 ## How to Execute the Program